 Following Paleo Diet Guidelines Might Be Tough to Sustain

-There is no question that the paleo diet is a big challenge for many people.
+There is no question that this diet is a big challenge for many.
 Many people have a very firm grip on grains being a staple in their daily life.
 Trying to avoid bread, pasta, and good ole breakfast cereal could be a Mount Everest for you.
 If these are foods you very much indulge in, you should try and ease your way into it.
 Try to drop grains cold turkey could be too dramatic of a change.

-Following Paleo Diet Guidelines Could Deplete You of Certain Nutrients
+Following Diet Guidelines Could Deplete You of Certain Nutrients

 The foods eliminated could be foods that are supplying you with a certain amount of essential daily nutrients.
 Everyone’s eating patterns are different.
 Good news there is a simple solution, and that is to be religious about taking your daily vitamins.
 In most cases, this addresses the issue adequately.